Albert Luthuli: Death

-At 10:29, a goods train pulled by a locomotive left Stanger for Durban.
-Aboard the train were the driver, conductor, and direman.
+According to this account, at 10:29, a goods train pulled by a locomotive left Stanger for Durban.
+Aboard the train were the driver, conductor, and fireman.
 At 10:36 the train passed Gledhow station without stopping.
 Two minutes later at 10:38, the train began to cross the Umvoti River railway bridge.
 Someone entering the bridge would have passed a sign that read, "Cross This Bridge At Their Own Risk" in English and Afrikaans.
 The driver indicated in his testimony that he blew the whistle from the time he saw Luthuli walking towards the train until the train hit him.
-The driver exclaimed to the fireman that the train had hit someone, and the driver testified that he immediately applied the brakes and brought the train to a halt.
+The driver informed the fireman that the train had hit someone, and the driver testified that he immediately applied the brakes and brought the train to a halt.
 The driver and the fireman left the train and attended to Luthuli, who was still alive and breathing despite having received head injuries.
 Luthuli was brought to Stanger Hospital at approximately 11:50, where the Senior Medical Superintendent described his condition as "semi-conscious" and "bleeding freely" due to injuries sustained to his head.

 For two and a half hours, from 11:50 to 14:20, the doctors treated Luthuli's wounds by giving a blood transfusion and providing heart stimulant medication.
 Around 13:00, Luthuli's son, Christian, arrived at the hospital to see Luthuli who was still conscious.
-Nokukhanya received news from Christian of Luthuli's possible transfer to King Edward VIII Hospital in Durban, where she attempted to search for him.
+Christian informed Nokukhanya about Luthuli's potential relocation to King Edward VIII Hospital in Durban, prompting her to search for him there.
 At Stanger Hospital, Luthuli's condition started to deteriorate despite treatment.
 It was then decided to not transfer Luthuli to a different hospital due to his worsening condition.
 Instead, a neurosurgeon from Durban would come to Stanger Hospital.
-Upon hearing the news, Nokukhanya traveled to Stanger.
+Upon hearing the news, Nokukhanya travelled to Stanger.
 At 14:20, neurosurgeon Mauritius Joubert arrived at Stanger Hospital.
 He found Luthuli in a coma not responding to stimulation.
 Five minutes after his examination, at 14:25, Luthuli died.
 Nokukhanya arrived at the hospital five minutes after his death without having said goodbye to him.